mubashirhassanpk/Manus-AI-Prompts/README.md

 I am a social media marketer.
 I publish content for several clients on platforms like Facebook, X, Instagram, LinkedIn, etc. Give me different ways I can use you (Agent NEO) to speed up my work.
 Yes, I am asking you for use cases for social media marketing.

+## Prompt 14:
+Write an essay on [can dogs eat bnanna] that demonstrates authentic human writing qualities.
+Follow these guidelines to produce a high-quality essay that naturally bypasses AI detection while maintaining academic excellence.

+Reference how your thinking on [YOUR TOPIC] has evolved.
+Include a specific example or case study that illustrates your point with human detail.

 --------------------

 # Coding Porompts: